When 15year–old Mary Baker died by suicide her parents embarked on a journey to shine a light on the darkest night of their lives.

-Once touted as ‘the most powerful woman in rugby league’ with the ‘toughest job in the NRL’, ex-Chief Operating Officer Suzanne Young has led major change initiatives in some of our biggest companies including IAG, Qantas, the Commonwealth Bank and Unisys and served on the Boards of well known not for profit organisations including the McGrath Foundation and Surf Life Saving Australia.
+Once touted as ‘the most powerful woman in rugby league’, former Scot’s School student & ex-CEO Suzanne Young has lead major change initiatives in some of our biggest companies including IAG, Qantas, the Commonwealth Bank and Unisys and served on the boards of well-known not for profit organisations including the McGrath Foundation and Surf Life Saving Australia.
+As our 2017 On the Couch Guest, Suzanne inspired us all with her motivation, determination and leadership.
+Another wonderful example of the locally grown talent that all of Australia now benefits from

 CAUGHT IN THE CROSSFIRE: An ‘on the couch’ conversation featuring Matina Jewell.